frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/delayed-tasks-summary.md

 <!-- add-breadcrumbs -->

-# Delayed Deliverables Summary
+# Delayed Tasks Summary

-The Delayed Deliverables Summary report helps identify the tasks which have exceeded their Expected End Dates.
+The Delayed Tasks Summary report helps identify the tasks which have exceeded their Expected End Dates.

 To view this report, you can go to:

-> Home > Projects > Reports > Delayed Deliverables Summary
+> Home > Projects > Reports > Delayed Tasks Summary

 The report is generated based on the Task Doctype.